 One strategy to help lower your credit utilization ratio — the percentage of your total available credit that you’re using at any one time and a big factor in determining your credit score — is the 15/3 credit card payment method.

-In most cases, people make one credit card payment, often right at the card’s due date.
+In most cases, people make one credit card payment, often on the day it is due.
 With the 15/3 credit card payment method, you make two payments each statement period.
-You pay half of your credit card bill 15 days before the due date, and then make another payment three days before the due date on your statement.
+You pay half of your credit card statement balance 15 days before the due date, and then make another payment three days before the due date on your statement.

 What Is the 15/3 Credit Card Payment Method?